ChicoState/ux-ebook-image/README.md

 **Executive Summary**

-* User research showed crucial points that competitors missed
+* User research showed crucial points that competitors missed:
   - Updates informing the user on progress towards their goal
   - User error recognition and recovery should be quick and simple
   - Few clicks, should be a simple process to reach a simple goal

-* Analysis of user data provides focuses for maximizing user experience
+* Analysis of user data provides focuses for maximizing user experience:
   - Well-organized collection of books that have been ran through the software
   - Efficient file processing for larger texts (textbooks, almanacs)